pinto-org/tractor-operator/README.md

 # Tractor Operator Bot

-A blockchain monitoring bot that checks if a specific on-chain action can be executed.
+A Base blockchain monitoring bot that checks if tractor orders can be executed, and execute them.

 ## Setup